 7. Eggs

 Eat yolks.
-Eggs are the food that is the richest in nutrients.
+Eggs are the food that is richest in nutrients.
 They contain vitamins and minerals like vitamin E, zinc, and iron; they also provide a large number of essential amino acids.

 Egg yolk indeed contains between four and five grams of fats, but those are mostly saturated fats.